 You should be careful to avoid the loss or theft of your passport.
 Travellers are likely to experience significant delays and expense arranging replacement travel documents in Haiti where there is no resident Australian mission.

 Travel by road is dangerous due to aggressive driving practices and poorly maintained vehicles and roads.
 Traffic laws and speed signage are routinely ignored.
 You should avoid travel by public transport, or driving late in the evening as many main roads have significant damage and detours may transit narrow secondary routes through dangerous neighbourhoods.
 For further advice, see our road travel page.

 Please also refer to our general air travel page for information on aviation safety and security.

-When you are in Haiti, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws of Haiti, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter .
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Penalties for drug offences are severe and may lead to imprisonment and fines.
 See our Drugs page.